adopt-liveview/adopt-liveview/priv/pages/2026/04-28-v2-simple-forms-with-ecto-en_US.md

 In our `mount/3` we use the module's `changeset/2` function without passing the second argument as we know that there is no modified data.
 We immediately pass the result to `to_form/2`.

 You may be wondering: don't we need an `as: :product`?
-Phoenix forms are prepared to automatically convert the `Ecto.Schema` name so that a `Product` schema implicitly means `as: :product` in `to_form/2`.
+Phoenix forms are prepared to automatically convert the `Ecto.Schema` names so that a `Product` schema implicitly means `as: :product` in `to_form/2`.
 It's worth remembering that from the beginning we mentioned that this was the Phoenix standard and you can see how the framework takes this seriously to the point of simplifying it for you.

 #### The new `handle_event/3`